UniversalMinecraftTool/extension-hub/README.md

 ## Thumbnail

 Thumbnail images are optional.
-They should be 64x64 pixels in .png format.
+They should be no larger than 64x64 pixels in .png format.
 Add the thumbnail image to the root directory of the extension repository with the name `thumbnail.png`.

 If no thumbnail is supplied, a default image will be used.